sarkeraumio/Smart-Electricity-Meter/README.md

 ---

-Aumio's work produces the data and the warnings.
+My(Aumio Kumar Sarker) work produces the data and the warnings.

 ---